Libera-Chat/libera-chat.github.io/content/_guides/matrix.md

 To contact EMS, please refer to [their help page](https://element.io/help).

-To contact The Matrix,org Foundation, please refer to [their contact page](https://matrix.org/contact/).
+To contact The Matrix.org Foundation, please refer to [their contact page](https://matrix.org/contact/).

 Key Matrix community support rooms are: